wences-sanchez/Knowledge-Base/pages/Ansible (highlights).md

 		- -
 	- 4. Variables and Facts
 		- -
-		- If the inventory file is marked executable, Ansible will assume it is a dynamic inventory script and will execute the file instead of reading it. #space
+		- If the inventory file is marked executable, Ansible will assume it is a dynamic inventory script and will execute the file instead of reading it. #ñspace
 		- -